wandabwa2004/Timeseries-Modelling/README.md

 - Last months’ revenue share by product and by customer.
 - Weighted average monthly sale price by volume
 3. Data Cleaning and Encoding
-4. Data Modelling in relation to time series-based revenue prediction.
+4. Data Modelling (Using  Facebook's Prophet)in relation to time series-based revenue prediction.